privateprep/coding-space-website/src/pages/index.md

 heading: Now Kids Can Explore the Unknown, Even From Home
 templateKey: index-page
 seo:
-  title: Coding Classes for Kids - The Coding Space
+  title: Coding for Kids - The Coding Space
   seo_description: >
-    We offer in-person and virtual coding classes for kids and teens that provide a caring, inclusive space for students to have fun, be challenged, and grow as thinkers, learners, and leaders.
+    We offer in-person and virtual coding for kids and teens that provide a caring, inclusive space for students to have fun, be challenged, and grow as thinkers, learners, and leaders.
 banner:
   removalDate: 2022-06-25T04:39:00.000Z
   mdContent: ""